sensein/brainkb-design-document/README.md

 ![](initial-arch.png)

+## Target Audience

+- **Neuroscience researchers:** BrainyPedia's primary audience is neuroscience researchers, who can use the platform to integrate, visualize, and analyze neuroscience data.
+They can also capitalize on the platform's ability to synthesize their data (or knowledge) into KGs.

+- **Research Labs and Academic Institutions:** BrainyPedia will be an invaluable resource for teaching and research in academic contexts specializing in neuroscience research.
+It offers convenient access to integrated neuroscience data for faculty and students.

+- **Policy Makers and Healthcare Professionals:** Neurology policymakers can use BrainyPedia, aka the neuroscience knowledge that BrainyPedia hosts, to make policy decisions.
+Furthermore, healthcare professionals in neurology (or clinical neuroscience) may also use BrainyPedia knowledge to understand and improve neurological disease outcomes.

+- **Neuroscience-related Companies:** Companies specializing in developing drugs for neurological diseases can use the platform's KGs to gain insights into neurological conditions and treatments.

 ## Use cases

 - **Knowledge Extraction and Integration:** BrainyPedia extracts knowledge from diverse sources, such as projects and lab meetings, and formats (scientific literature, databases, text, and JSON) into unified KG representation, offering a comprehensive and integrated view of neuroscience knowledge.
 For example, projects like [DANDI:](https://www.dandiarchive.org/), [BICAN:](https://www.portal.brain-bican.org/), [NeuroLex](https://scicrunch.org/scicrunch/interlex/dashboard) and [ReproNim:](https://www.repronim.org/) store vast amounts of neuroscience knowledge; integrating all the knowledge into a single platform will not only provide an integrated view but also enable new knowledge discovery.